Wednesday, March 14, 2018

 The action has moved to data service where MTN now has 1.5 million active data subscribers and 5.2 million mobile money users.

-As a journalist reporting for a foreign media agency I used to type or handwrite a story, walk over to the post office to have it faxed.
+As a journalist reporting for a foreign media agency, I used to type or handwrite a story, walk over to the post office to have it faxed.
 Depending on demand I would have to wait for my story to be faxed after which I would call Nairobi to find out if they had received it.
 More often than not they transmission would be incomplete and would have to be repeated or just page two and four of a five page fax.
 And then I would have to stay by the phone at the office in case Nairobi had any questions.

-Numbers were hard to come by but that mobile telephony has forever altered the economy of Uganda cannot be disputed.
+Numbers were hard to come by, but that mobile telephony has forever altered the economy of Uganda cannot be disputed.
 The anecdotal evidence alone is overwhelming.

-Today I could send my story of the phone, having already downloaded background off Google and can even transmit and audio and video file, and all in a fraction of the time it took then.
+Today I could send my story over the phone, having already downloaded background off Google and can even transmit audio and video file, and all in a fraction of the time it took then.
 Leaving me time to chase other stories.
 I shudder to think at what my output today would be compared to then.

 This improvement in efficiency and output is mirrored in whatever sector you can think of – manufacturing, transport and general trade.
 And they say we haven’t even begun to tap the full potential of the mobile phone...